 The post-COVID-19 economy requires innovative entrepreneurs that can offer solutions to the issues raised by the pandemic.
-It is a good idea to build on existing trends, such as the use of artificial intelligence in health care, and not look in the past.
+It is a good idea to build on existing trends, such as the use of artificial intelligence in health care, or how to address the aspect of filing self-employed taxes.
 The new product or service should address a short-term or long-term problem, created or amplified by the COVID-19 pandemic.
 To enterprise online, it is vital to identify trends that do not change – in other words, to ensure there is a demand for the product or service all year round.

 Working from Home Requires Accentuation on Effective Management